 “I am ready to play.”

 There is another beautiful benefit in this.
-The more you play, the more your heart heals,.
-The more pain you release.
+The more you play, the more your heart heals and the more pain you release.
 The more your Inner Two Year Old comes to the surface in your daily life.

 And then you will find that everything you do, even doing the dishes, can be done with a smile that comes straight from your spirit.